Eclipse openDuT

 - Ensure the changelog is up-to-date.

-- Change top-most changelog heading from "Unreleased" to the new version number.
+- Change top-most changelog heading from "Unreleased" to the new version number and add the current date.

 -